Sandra Načuk

 Sandra Naćuk (born 17 August 1980) is a former professional tennis player who played for Serbia and Montenegro.
 She reached her highest singles ranking of world No. 81 in August 1999.

 Naćuk's career highlight was reaching the third round of the 2000 Wimbledon Championships singles tournament, defeating Jelena Kostanić and Lucie Ahl.
 She won one WTA Tour doubles title in her career, at Budapest in 1999, partnering with Eugenia Kulikovskaya.
 She also won her biggest ITF Women's Circuit singles title in 1998 at Poitiers.
+Naćuk was coached by Boris Bošnjaković.